Netboot the server installer via UEFI PXE on ARM (aarch64, arm64) and x86_64 (amd64)

 }

-If everything goes well, you should get into the expected GRUB menu of the ephemeral live prompt.
-Select the entry you just put in grub.cfg, which is Install Ubuntu Server (Focal 20.04.5) (Pull the ISO from web) in our example.
-Wait for the ISO to download, and then you will see the Subiquity welcome message.
-Enjoy the installation!
+When successful, you will enter the GRUB menu of the ephemeral live prompt.
+Select the entry you added to grub.cfg (Install Ubuntu Server (Focal 20.04.5) (Pull the ISO from web) in this example).
+After the ISO downloads, the Subiquity welcome message will appear.

 Appendix

-For example, always make sure the target file name for linux and initrd is correct.
-For example, the default initrd binary file name of 20.04.5 is initrd, and it is initrd.lz for 20.10.
-Always make sure you serve the correct file names, since this is a frequent troubleshooting issue.
-Paying attention to this detail could save you a lot of time.
+Verify that the target file name for linux and initrd is correct.
+The default initrd binary file name for 20.04.5 is initrd, while for 20.10 it is initrd.lz.
+Serving incorrect file names is a common troubleshooting issue.

 Booting screenshots

-If your setup is correct, your grub.cfg should redirect the process to an ephemeral environment where your target image is downloaded and assigned in the GRUB entry of grub.cfg.
-You will see a screen like this if you are able to access the console or monitor device of your target machine:
+With a correct setup, grub.cfg redirects the process to an ephemeral environment where your target image is downloaded and assigned in the GRUB entry.
+When you access the console or monitor of your target machine, you will see a screen like this:

 Downloading target image|690x246